TENROKOne/Exam-preps/AZ-900 Microsoft Azure Fundamentals/README.md

 (Describe the benefits and usage of Internet of Things (IoT) Hub, IoT Central, and Azure Sphere)[describe-the-benefits-and-usage-of-internet-of-things-hub-IoT-Central-and-szure-sphere.md]

 (Benefits and Usage of Big Data and Analytics Services)[benefits-and-usage-of-big-data-and-analytics-services.md]

+(Benefits and Usage of AI Services)[benefits-and-usage-of-ai-aervices.md]

+(Benefits and Usage of Serverless Technologies)[benefits-and-usage-of-serverless-technologies.md]